 Today, we’re going to demystify the payment methods that allow agents to earn their living without pushing the cost on to you, the consumer.

 Payment from Initial Enrollment

 One of the primary ways how insurance agents earn money is when a consumer enrolls in a new plan.
 For instance, this can be when you enroll in your very first plan or if you enroll in a new plan that’s unlike what you were previously enrolled in.
 The maximum amounts of commission for Medicare Advantage and Medicare Part D sales that are payable to agents is regulated by the Centers for Medicare & Medicaid Services (CMS) and updated each year.
 These maximum commission amounts also vary depending on the state and region the plan is in, as well as the insurance provider itself.
-In 2020, the maximium commission amount will grow to $510 for a new Medicare Advantage plan with drug coverage (MAPD) and $78 for a new Part D plan.
+In 2021, the maximium commission amounts are $539 for a new Medicare Advantage plan with drug coverage (MAPD) and $81 for a new Part D plan.

-In 2020, the commissions will grow to $510 for an initial MAPD enrollment and $78 for an initial PDP enrollment.
+In 2021, the commissions are $539 for an initial MAPD enrollment and $81 for an initial PDP enrollment.

 These commissions are paid by the insurance company offering the plan, though companies are not required to pay the CMS-regulated maximum.
 This allows the agent to help you find a Medicare plan without charging you a fee for their services.
 At the same time, there isn’t any added cost you must pay for using an agent.
 A plan you enroll in yourself will cost the same as an agent-assisted enrollment.